kevinmadson026/gemini-3.1-skill-for-alexa/README.md

-# Gemini Assistant for Alexa
+# Gemini Assistant 3.1 Skill for Alexa

 A reusable Alexa Custom Skill that sends spoken questions to the Google Gemini API.
 It includes English (`en-US`) and Brazilian Portuguese (`pt-BR`) interaction models and a Python AWS Lambda backend.